hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/docker.rst

 * A single validator using dev-mode consensus
 * A REST API connected to the validator
 * The Settings, IntegerKey, and XO transaction processors
-* A client container for running the CLI commands
+* A client container for running Sawtooth commands

 The Docker Compose file also specifies the container images to download from Docker Hub and the network settings needed for all the containers to communicate